-Everything that happens in a criminal case involving a doctor or dentist must be viewed from a perspective which is informed by a keen awareness of regulatory consequences for the client.
-A referral should be made by the criminal solicitor to a regulatory lawyer if the MPS or MDU are not already involved, even if this referral only results at this stage in some informal preliminary advice.
+Everything that happens in a criminal case involving a doctor or dentist must be viewed from a perspective of possible regulatory consequences for the client.
+A referral should be made by the criminal solicitor to a regulatory lawyer if the MPS or MDU are not already involved, even if this only results in some informal preliminary advice.

-Our usual practice is to get a brief preliminary advice from a regulatory barrister specialising in GMC and GDC work so that the defence strategy operates within according to appropriate parameters.
-This advice is especially important in the context of any negotiation with the investigator or prosecutor.
+It is often good practice for the criminal defence solicitor to consult a regulatory barrister specialising in GMC, GDC, or NMC work so that the defence strategy operates within appropriate parameters.
+This advice is especially important in the context of any negotiation which may occur with the investigator or prosecutor.

-It is a sad fact that most professionals either underestimate the significance of the initial interview under caution and forego their right to legal advice, or neglect to ask for a lawyer out of some misplaced wish to appear cooperative and convey an impression of absolute transparency.
-This is naive and potentially dangerous.
-The reality is that in our adversarial system, an investigator is usually inevitably prejudiced from the outset, and the safest assumption must be that caution is most appropriate.
-This can be especially true in NHS interviews under caution, where the political necessity for the conviction can often prefigure the real blame for an incident.
+It is a sad fact that most professionals either underestimate the significance of the initial interview under caution and forego their right to legal advice, or neglect to ask for a lawyer.
+Often out of some misplaced wish to appear cooperative and to convey an impression of absolute transparency.
+This is both naive and potentially dangerous.
+The reality is that in our adversarial system the safest assumption must be that an investigator is going to be prejudiced from the outset and caution is the most appropriate approach.

-In cases where the investigator is the police, the whole process of arrest, detention and interview is so geared to intimidate the interviewee that the protection of sound legal advice and strong representation is essential.
-In some cases where the evidence is still unclear, no comment or comment in limited written form should be the only advice.
-Only rarely will the client's natural urge to answer all the questions put be an appropriate one.
+In cases where the investigator is the police, the whole process of arrest, detention and interview is so geared to intimidate the interviewee that the protection of sound legal advice and strong representation from a criminal solicitor is essential.
+In some cases where the evidence is unclear, no comment or comment in limited written form should be the only advice.

 Different types of allegation

-The category of offence alleged may be relevant to the approach taken by the client in an investigation or prosecution.
+The category of the offence alleged is likely to be relevant to the approach taken by the client in an investigation or prosecution.
 This is because the definition of a positive outcome in the criminal case may be at odds with any regulatory or employment responsibilities the doctor, dentist or other healthcare professional has.

 Some of the categories of allegation which the criminal solicitor should have some awareness of include: